OFICIAL

 COLOMBIAN REINFORCEMENTS

 During February 2008 high level contacts were carried out, to obtain spares and airframes from Colombia.
 The Fuerza Aérea Colombiana (FAC – Colombian Air Force) has three Pucaras, donated by Argentina in December 1989 to fight drug traffickers, and deactivated since 1998.
 A successful negotiation was achieved and in later 2008 three airframes, six engines and spare parts were obtained and flown to Durazno onboard a FAU C-130B Hercules.
 The FAU obtained the aircraft for free but in return agreed to provide ground training for FAC staff officers.
-The newly arrived spares meant having all five squadron aircraft airworthy and possibly a sixth by refurbishing a Colombian airframe and cannibalizing parts from FAU 221 retired from service in 1999.
+The newly arrived spares meant having all five squadron aircraft airworthy, and EA1 squadron officers had the intention of possibly preparing a sixth aircraft, by refurbishing a Colombian airframe and cannibalizing parts from FAU 221 retired from service in 1999.
+Unfortunately it didn’t happen as the former FAC airframes suffered from a great deal of corrosion.

 The three FAC Pucará obtained by the FAU, seen here at Apiay (Colombia) during FAU personnel initial inspection.
 (Image Escuadrón 1 – FAU)